andredurao/100-days-of-code/log.md

 **Today's Progress**: Added example 3 from the book.
 Also added a README, which by the way I think it should be present on all examples, on example 3.

+### Day 6: January 08, 2017

+**Today's Progress**: Added example 4 from the book.
+Also added a README, This example is just to explain how a middleware is implemented.
+It is not safe to add the password on a parameter via GET, OK.
+But instead of a password check this middleware could check a cookie to verify if a user is logged on the app.